processone/xmpp/doc/API.md

 -spec mk_text(binary() | {io:format(), list()}, Lang :: binary()) -> [text()].
 ```
 Creates a list of a single `text()` element from `binary()` or formatted text,
-translated into language using a callback function set in
+translated into language `Lang` using a callback function set in
 [set_tr_callback/1](#set_tr_callback1).

 **Example**: